crustio/Crust-Grants-Program/crust_stack.md

 ## Blockchain Based Applications

->**The current wave of Crust Grants have closed grants for this type of project**.
+>**The current wave of Crust Grants have closed grants for this type of projects**.
 The projects that have been accepted before are as follows:

 Components |Existing Projects|Potentially Interesting Projects|
 |:----|:----|:----|